ThomPoppins/MERN-Enterprise-Search/README.md

 # Routes:

-GitHub Copilot: Express.js is a popular Node.js framework that provides a simple and flexible way to create REST API endpoints.
+**Express.js** is a popular Node.js framework that provides a simple and flexible way to create REST API endpoints.
 By using Express.js, I can:

 - Easily create HTTP endpoints for handling GET, POST, PUT, and DELETE requests.
 - Use middleware to add custom behavior to my endpoints, such as authentication, logging, and error handling.